The Holy Heron

 I am a photographer.
 This was taken with a sharp 300mm prime lens and it filled the entire sensor of my camera.
 This is important when enlarging the photo to gallery sizes.
 It is as unique a pose as you will ever see in the animal world.
 At almost 18mb in size, it is well suited to be blown up into a showstopping, one of a kind image for the collector who appreciates such exceptionality.
 Shooting from about 15 feet away in the mist at f4.5 with a 300mm lens, the depth of field is about 2 inches.

 Below is a highlighted area of where the face is.
 When you see it, it becomes obvious and draws your attention constantly.
 Take a step back from your computer until some of the feather details start to obscure and the face comes into focus.
 The recognition of this amazing image goes well beyond photography.
 For the sake of absolute clarity, this is a natural photo of a wild bird in the wild, not a Photoshop concoction.
 There has been slight color and crop changes only to make it more accurate to the actual event.
 There is a video below to show how little has to be done to a photo when you start with a great RAW image.
-There are critics who love to rip apart highly priced photos from David Yarrow or Peter Lik claiming them to be unauthentic, posed, or photoshop creations.
+High priced photography will always have critics.
+Some photos are claimed to be unauthentic, posed, or photoshop creations.
 Or perhaps you just don't get the hype from Andreas Gursky's Rhein II.
 It's not for me to say.
 I can tell you that this photo is beyond reproach for its authenticity and breathtaking wonder.
 That usually means appreciation in value over time.